-To determine which product is truly the blender that tops them all, we conducted extensive research, then bought the best models available today and tested them side-by-side with a comprehensive testing process.
-We spread our tests among five weighted rating metrics — Convenience, Grinding, Pureeing, Ice, and Smoothies — with the sections below providing details about the performance of the Vitamix A2500 and how it compared to the rest of the blenders in the bunch.
+To determine which blender truly tops them all, we conducted extensive research, then bought the best models available today and tested them side-by-side with a comprehensive testing process.
+We spread our tests among five weighted rating metrics — Smoothies, Ice, Convenience, Pureeing, and Grinding — with the sections below providing details about the performance of the Vitamix A2500 and how it compared to the rest of the blenders in the bunch.

-Carrying the most weight out of any of our rating metrics, Smoothies account for 30% of the final score for each product.
-The A2500 delivered an exceptionally great performance, earning a phenomenal score of 9 out of 10.
-We used four different recipes to make evaluation beverages, grading the A2500 on how well it made a berry smoothie, fruit and oat, green, and an Oreo shake.
-The following chart shows how this product stacked up against the competition when it came to blending smoothies.
+The Smoothies metric is weighted the heaviest, accounting for 30% of each blender's final score.
+The A2500 delivered an exceptionally great performance here.
+We used four different beverage recipes to evaluate, grading the A2500 on how well it made a green smoothie, berry smoothie, fruit and oat, and an Oreo shake.
+The following chart shows how this product stacked up against the competition when blending smoothies.

 The A2500 did a fantastic job at mixing a green smoothie, creating a silky-smooth drink that pours right through a sieve.

-This matched the performance of the other Vitamix models and the Cuisinart, with no flakes or chunks of greens in the beverage and a very consistent flavor profile throughout the entire glass.
+This matched the performance of the other high-end models, with no flakes or chunks of greens in the beverage and a very consistent flavor profile throughout the entire glass.

-The A2500 continued its stellar performance into our berry smoothie challenge, perfectly blending the mixture and completely destroying any of the seeds to create a velvety-smooth texture, outperforming the Cuisinart Hurricane Pro.
+The A2500 continued its stellar performance in our berry smoothie challenge, perfectly blending the mixture and completely destroying any of the seeds to create a velvety-smooth texture.

-For the last test, the performance of the A2500 took a substantial hit.
-This blender didn't do particularly well with our fruit and oat smoothie, leaving behind plenty of larger almond chunks.
-The Cuisinart Hurricane and the Vitamix 5200 did much better, with the 5200 performing the best overall.
+The performance of the A2500 took a substantial hit with our fruit and oat smoothie, leaving behind plenty of larger almond chunks.
 However, the parts of the smoothie that were completely blended were quite smooth.

-This blender completely crushed the ice without any signs of difficulty, completing the task in less than 15 seconds or so.
+This blender completely crushed the ice without any signs of difficulty, completing the task in less than 15 seconds.

 It also made an excellent margarita.
 This perfect drink was evenly mixed throughout, without any large ice chunks.

 Meriting the same weight as our Ice metric, our Convenience metric also takes credit for 20% of the total score.
 We ranked and scored each blender on how easy it is to operate, the difficulty of cleaning it, and if there are any other helpful features that make it even easier to operate.
-The Vitamix A2500 continued its great performance, earning a 7 out of 10 for being very easy to use — one of the best
+The Vitamix A2500 continued its great performance and was one of the best in this category.

 The A2500 is quite easy to clean manually, with a large pitcher and plenty of space around the blades.
 There also aren't any lips or crevices that were prone to collecting food.
-Even better, the pitcher, lid, and blade assembly are all dishwasher-safe, if don't feel like washing them yourself.
+Even better, the pitcher, lid, and blade assembly are all dishwasher-safe, if you don't feel like washing them by hand.

 You can also place the pitcher back on its motorized base in a way that it will dry, freeing up valuable space in your dish rack.

 Responsible for 15% of the overall score, our Pureeing metric is comprised of three different tests: making almond butter, mixing tomato soup, and heating up that soup.
-The A2500 again delivered a stellar performance, earning a perfect score of 10 out of 10 and tying for the top spot of the whole group.
+The A2500 again delivered a stellar performance.

-This appliance also heated the soup up enough to serve right out of the blender, reaching a temperature of 153.2°F after 5:45 of blending.
+This stellar kitchen appliance also heated up the soup enough to serve right out of the pitcher, reaching a temperature of 153.2°F after 5:45 of blending.

 The A2500 did an excellent job at milling the corn flour, with 99% of the finished product passing our sieve test.